Table of Contents

 To understand dental hosting there are a few terms that require defining.

-Domain Registrar: This is a business that handles the reservation of domain names as well as the assignment of IP addresses for those domain names.
+What is a Domain Registrar?: This is a business that handles the reservation of domain names as well as the assignment of IP addresses for those domain names.

-IP Address: An IP address is a unique address that identifies a device that is connected to the internet.
+What is an IP Address?: An IP address is a unique address that identifies a device that is connected to the internet.
 IP stands for ‘Internet Protocol’ which is a set of rules that governs how data is sent and received on the internet.
 It basically allows for information to be sent by one device to another device.

 When a patient clicks on your website link, your website will appear almost immediately on their computer.
 Sounds simple, right?
 Well, the actual process is much more complicated.

 The first step in the process is for the patient’s query to find the domain registrar and IP address.
-The registrar will identify the DNS server, which points to the hosting server, where the website files are located.
+The second step is that the registrar will identify the DNS server, which points to the hosting server, where the website files are located.

 Why the daisy chain of the steps?
-I’m not sure, we’d probably need someone much nerdier than me to explain that.
+We’d probably need someone much nerdier than me to explain that.
 But, what I can tell you is that it works.

 Now that we understand the basics of how website hosting works, let’s answer some of the questions that are on almost every dentist’s mind.

 Once you’ve built your website using Wix you can host it with them for free, but, wait for it… wait for it… you have to allow Wix to advertise on your website.
 Pretty lame huh?
-I would not recommend this option.
+I would not recommend this option for dental practices who are looking to market online to find new patients.

-Hosting your own dental website is not something that many dentists do because there are a few issues you could run into.
+Hosting your own dental website is not something that many dentists do because there are a few issues that can completely ruin how well you are found online.
 First, you’ll want to see what the bandwidth quota is from your internet service provider.
-If you have several people requesting to see your site at once you’ll run into a bandwidth problem at some point and when this happens your site will not load properly.
+If you have several people requesting to see your site at once you’ll run into a bandwidth problem and when this happens your site will not load properly.

 You’ll also need to have your computer turned on 24/7.
 If you turn your computer off and someone online clicks to see your website, they won’t see anything because the files will be offline.
 This is one of the main reasons why dentists pay for hosting.
 Most website hosting companies will guarantee your site to be accessible more than 99.9% of the time.
 When you pay for hosting you’re basically paying for the assurance that your website will always be accessible.

-Because it’s not just website hosting that they’re providing.
-Most dental website hosting companies provide a set of services including dental website design, website hosting, email hosting, live and chat support, site management, technological updates, SSL, copywriting, and software training, among other services.
+If it is high is’s usually because they are offering something additional in their hosting package.
+Most dental website hosting companies provide a set of services including dental website updates, dental marketing services, email hosting, webchat support, site management, technological updates, SSL, blogging and copywriting, and software training, and many other services.

 A dentist’s job is to find the right package of services for their needs.
-If a dentist has the time and enjoys website management, email hosting and can make technical updates and changes without support, then the cost of hosting should be low, around $25 per month, or lower.
+If a dentist has the time and enjoys website management, email hosting and can make technical updates and changes without support, then the cost of hosting should be low, around $25 – $75 per month.
 If a dentist doesn’t want to fuss with any of this and wants everything taken care of, the monthly fee is usually around $100 – $300 per month depending on the amount of support.

-Here at My Social Practice, we provide website hosting, technical updates, unlimited changes and updates to the site, design support, copywriting support, security updates, and live support.
-It’s a service for dentists who don’t want to fuss with anything.
-We don’t provide email support because we use Google Suite and recommend that for all of our clients.
-Google Suite has the best spam filtering on the planet and is super cheap, only a few dollars a month.
+Here at My Social Practice, we provide a couple different packages will fit a dental practices needs.
+Both include website hosting, technical updates, unlimited changes and updates to the site, design support, copywriting support, security updates, and live support.
+One if a little less expensive for those dentists who don’t need much help with updates and changes.

 Your domain is the name of your URL of your dental practice, ie, www.mysocialpractice.com.
 It’s an address that once clicked sends a request to the web hosting company to display the related server files.
 You need a company to host your domain name and a company to host your website files.

 It is extremely important to own your own domain name.
 Do not!
 I repeat DO NOT, (notice how I caps-locked and bolded that, which means that I’m super serious) allow someone else to control your domain.
-Unfortunately, there are some website marketing companies that will force a dentist to purchase their domain name if they are considering canceling.
-This is an unscrupulous business practice and could potentially harm your online presence.
+Unfortunately, there are some website marketing companies that will force a dentist to purchase their domain name for exorbitant amounts if they are considering canceling.
+This is an unscrupulous business practice that unfortunately happens all the time.

 Domain names can be purchased and moved to different companies just like phone numbers.
 A great place to purchase your domain name is GoDaddy.
 Their customer service is fantastic and they’re priced competitively.